Conveyancing Cyprus Property

 Plan search

-Please don't make the mistake of taking the developer at his word when he says he has no intention of building next door to you - get your lawyer to check it out.
+DO NOT make the mistake of taking the developer at his word when he says he has no intention of building in front of you - get your lawyer to check it out.

 Planning permission & building permit